-Fig. 2: We show the training at the top and the deployment architecture of our system.
+Fig. 2: The training (top) and the deployment architecture of our system (bottom).
 We train in two phases.
 In the first phase, we train a base policy π which takes the current state x_t , and the intrinsics vector z_t which is a compressed version of the environment parameters e_t generated by the module μ .
 Since we cannot deploy this policy in the real world because we do not observe the environment parameters e_t , we learn an adaptation module which takes the sensor history and action history, and directly predicts the intrinsics vector z_t .
 This is done in phase two in simulation using supervised learning.
-We can finally deploy the base policy π which takes as input the current state x_t and the intrinsics vector \hat{z}t predicted by the adaptation module φ .
+We can finally deploy the base policy π which takes as input the current state x_t and the intrinsics vector $\hat{z_t}$ predicted by the adaptation module φ .